-- Meet the requirements of the plans or Standard Drawings for the pipe, riser, anti-flotation device, sediment control stone and trash rack. - Install the Class B stone pad beneath the skimmer location to prevent the skimmer from being buried in and clogged with sediment and debris if the water elevation becomes low. - Compact the dam with good soil so that it can withstand the volume of water. - Construct the overflow spillway on natural ground and stabilize immediately per plans. - Seed and mulch the dam.
+- control stone and trash rack. • Install the Class B stone pad beneath the skimmer location to prevent the skimmer from being buried in and - clogged with sediment and debris if the water elevation becomes low. - Compact the dam with good soil so that it can withstand the volume of water. - Seed and mulch the dam.

 Pay Items Pay Units

 Silt Excavation Cubic Yard

 Riprap, Class Ton

-" x" x" C.S.
+" x" C.S.
 Pipe Tee-Riser," Thick Each

 " CMP Outlet Pipe Linear Foot

 " Skimmer Each

 Seed for Temporary Seeding Pound

 Fertilizer for Temporary Seeding Ton

 Coir Fiber Baffle Linear Foot